Ground states and associated path measures in the renormalized Nelson model: Existence of Ground States

 \begin{prop}[Ground states for finite $\UV$] Let $\UV\in(0,\infty)$ and assume that the binding condition \eqref{bindcond} is fulfilled.
 Then $E_{\Geb,\UV}$ is an eigenvalue of $\HV_{\Geb,\UV}$. \end{prop}

-\begin{proof} With Prop.~\ref{propGSbd} in mind we assume without loss of generality that $\Geb$ is unbounded.
-Let $\Geb_n$, $n\in\NN$, be bounded and have all properties postulated in the statement of Lem.~\ref{lemconvEGebn}.
-By virtue of Prop.~\ref{propGSbd} we can, for every $n\in\NN$, find a normalized ground state eigenvector of $\HV_{\Geb_n,\UV}$; we denote by $\Phi_n$ its extension by $0$ to $\Geb$.
-Thanks to the binding condition and Cor.~\ref{corIRubd2} we know that $\{\Phi_n\}_{n\in\NN}$ contains a subsequence converging in $L^2(\Geb,\sF)$, say $\{\Phi_{n_j}\}_{j\in\NN}$.
+\begin{proof} With Proposition~\ref{propGSbd} in mind we assume without loss of generality that $\Geb$ is unbounded.
+Let $\Geb_n$, $n\in\NN$, be bounded and have all properties postulated in the statement of Lemma~\ref{lemconvEGebn}.
+By virtue of Proposition~\ref{propGSbd} we can, for every $n\in\NN$, find a normalized ground state eigenvector of $\HV_{\Geb_n,\UV}$; we denote by $\Phi_n$ its extension by $0$ to $\Geb$.
+Thanks to the binding condition and Corollary~\ref{corIRubd2} we know that $\{\Phi_n\}_{n\in\NN}$ contains a subsequence converging in $L^2(\Geb,\sF)$, say $\{\Phi_{n_j}\}_{j\in\NN}$.
 The relations \eqref{convEGebn}, \eqref{L2LpGeb}, \eqref{convTGebn}, and the Feynman-Kac formulas \eqref{FKDfor} for $\Geb_{n_j}$ and $\Geb$ now imply that

 for every $t>0$.
 The claim now follows from the spectral calculus. \end{proof}

 Finally, we remove the ultraviolet cutoff in our existence results:

 \begin{thm}[Ground states for $\HV_{\Geb,\UV}$; general case] Let $\UV\in[0,\infty]$ and assume that the binding condition \eqref{bindcond} is fulfilled.
 Then $E_{\Geb,\UV}$ is an eigenvalue of $\HV_{\Geb,\UV}$. \end{thm}